njdcourtney/charlottebond.co.uk/_posts/2018-03-30-Janine-Ashbless-Princess-questions.md

 **_4. A lot of people look down on the older Disney princesses, such as Snow White and Aurora, as being too passive and subservient.
 Do you think there are good qualities in these outdated princesses that modern girls and boys can aspire to?_**

 They're unfailingly kind, especially to animals, which is a good thing in my middle-aged opinion.
 It's an undervalued virtue these days.
-And this kindness wins them friend, which allows them to survive and succeed in life.
+And this kindness wins them friends, which allows them to survive and succeed in life.
 Social networking is one of the strong points of an old-fashioned princess, and that's a good lesson.
 No man (or princess) is an island, complete of themselves...

 **_5. What’s the ideal outfit for a princess, including a can’t-do-without accessory?_**